Skip to content

 Stylized Facts of Financial Returns

-Having computed log return series and estimated their moments, we now document the empirical regularities that appear robustly across assets, markets, and time periods.
-These regularities — called stylized facts — are the empirical constraints that any credible model must respect.
-They are also the direct motivation for stochastic differential equations: each fact exposes a failure mode of simpler models and points toward the mathematical structure needed to fix it.
+Recall (see § Stock Data and Return Computation): log return series and their sample moments have already been defined.
+We now catalogue the empirical regularities that appear robustly across assets, markets, and time periods.
+These regularities — called stylized facts — are the empirical constraints any credible model must respect.
+The implications of each fact for modelling are stated as constraints only; the question of which mathematical framework satisfies them is taken up in § Why Deterministic Models Fail and § Bridge to Stochastic Differential Equations.

 Concept Definition